My Mother Should Be Able To Do It

 You'd be better off getting milk out of a cow.

-In the second case, can you tell me then why nobody ever talks about it ?
+In the second case, can you tell me then why nobody ever talks about it?

-You have to read advanced software and ux material to find theory on this subject.
+You have to read advanced software and UX material to find theory on this subject.

 Guys like Joel Spolsky (I love this piece), also him, and him and many others talk about software usability, and they all conclude pretty much the same thing: not good.
-But do you think my mother read their bog before buying her Mac (I don’t even talk about Windows).
+But do you think my mother read their blog before buying her Mac (I don't even talk about Windows).

 Meanwhile, my mother still doesn't understand why she can't send me this picture she likes.